Graduate Recruitment, Enhancement and Travel (GREAT) Program

 - 12 months of student health insurance, and

-- a $1,500 scholarship for professional development opportunities, conference travel, research travel, books, etc.
+- a $1,500 scholarship that recipients are encouraged to use for professional development opportunities (conference travel, research travel, books, etc.)

 Doctoral Student Expectations: